andrewtavis/kwx/README.md

 ### BERT

-[Bidirectional Encoder Representations from Transformers](https://github.com/google-research/bert) derives representations of words based on nlp models ran over open source Wikipedia data.
+[Bidirectional Encoder Representations from Transformers](https://github.com/google-research/bert) derives representations of words based on nlp models ran over open-source Wikipedia data.
 These representations are then leveraged to derive corpus topics.

 ### LDA with BERT embeddings